 The following program learning outcomes identify what students will know and learn by the end of their program:

-- Perform effectively as a leader and professional in interactions with peers, co-workers, supervisors, customers and industry partners.
+- Perform effectively as a leader and professional in interactions with stakeholders such as peers, co-workers, supervisors, customers, and industry partners.

 - Employ technological tools and strategies including relevant hospitality and business systems to support business functions and decisions.

-- Examine the influence of international cuisines on the North American hospitality industry.
+- Examine the influence of international cuisines and trends on the North American hospitality industry.

-- Develop food and health safety protocols and practices to manage a hospitality business considering the nature and context of the particular hospitality environment.
+- Develop food safety and health safety protocols and practices to manage a hospitality business considering the nature and context of the hospitality environment.

 - Recommend strategies that develop and optimize human resources in domestic and international hospitality organizations.

-- Plan, develop, market and manage hospitality establishments in the international marketplace using contemporary management concepts.
+- Develop, market and manage hospitality services and establishments in the international marketplace using contemporary management concepts.

-- Conform to provincial, national and international legislation regulating the operation and management of international hospitality environments.
+- Conform to municipal, provincial, national, and international legislation regulating the operation and management of hospitality environments.